 - 1. Count to 60 to allow debris to finish falling after the shaking stops and before attempting to exit. - 2.
 Assess your immediate surroundings for dangers (i.e. check for fires, gas leaks, exposed/arcing electrical components/wires, leaking sewage pipes, broken water pipes, dangling fixtures/furnishings). - 3.
 Determine whether it is safer to stay indoors or evacuate.
 Do not assume it is safe to exit. - 4.
-Repeat DROP, COVER, AND HOLD procedure before resuming evacuation if an aftershock occurs during evacuation and you are still inside the building. - Proceed with evacuating the building if it safe/ necessary and follow instructions of Building Floor Wardens and/ or Building Emergency Director. - 6.
+Repeat DROP, COVER, AND HOLD procedure before resuming evacuation if an aftershock occurs during evacuation and you are still inside the building. - 5.
+Proceed with evacuating the building if it safe/ necessary and follow instructions of Building Floor Wardens and/ or Building Emergency Director. - 6.
 Remain calm, and evacuate quickly and in an orderly manner.
 WALK, DO NOT RUN. - 7.
 Do not use the elevator(s). - 8.
 If possible, assist occupants that are unable to evacuate using the stairs.
 Refer to Appendix 4: Persons Requiring Assistance and Appendix 5: Personal Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, 3rd floor landing on main stairwell (Across for Rm 344) / 2nd floor landing on main stairwell (Across from Rm 240).
-Building Floor Wardens and
+Alternatively, individuals having difficulty are advised to shelter in place.
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to emergency personnel. - 9.
+Proceed directly to the Predesignated Meeting Area upon exiting the building, and wait for further instructions from the Building Emergency Director.
+The Predesignated Meeting Area is: Lawn on the west side of Buchanan A, 1866 Main Mall. - 10.
+DO NOT ALLOW ANYONE TO ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.